ccoff/lsupnp/README.md

 Usage
 -----
-Simply typing `./lsupnp` should work in most cases.
+Type `./lsupnp` at the command line.
 You may find the following command-line options useful:

 -p [port]: Bind the source UDP port to the specified port number.
 This option is useful if you are running a firewall, because devices send their responses to the same UDP port that sent the discovery request.
 Therefore you can add a firewall rule to allow device responses through on the specified port.